Maybelle Carter: Carter Sisters and Mother Maybelle

-In the early 1960s the group featuring Maybelle and her daughters (now called simply the "Carter Family") moved to the Liberty label, where they had an album and at least one single released.
-Shortly thereafter they returned to Columbia, where the group remained under contract throughout Maybelle's life.
+In the early 1960s, the group featuring Maybelle and her daughters (now called simply the "Carter Family") moved to the Liberty label, where they had an album and at least one single released.
+Shortly after, they returned to Columbia, where the group remained under contract throughout Maybelle's life.
 It was on Columbia that almost all the group's significantly successful discs were released.
-Maybelle's role as a vocal soloist was diminished during this time, but she did a lot of harmony singing on those recordings and would periodically sing whole songs or verses within songs.
-Examples include "Homestead on the Farm", on the group's The Country Album; "Picture on the Wall", from the Three Generations collection; and an enduring rendition of "Will the Circle be Unbroken" on their Keep on the Sunny Side album.
+Maybelle's role as a vocal soloist was diminished during this time, but she did a lot of harmony singing on those recordings.
+She would periodically sing whole songs or verses within songs.
+Examples include "Homestead on the Farm," on the group's The Country Album, "Picture on the Wall," from the Three Generations collection, and an enduring rendition of "Will the Circle be Unbroken" on their Keep on the Sunny Side album.